Sometimes events, travel and sports games can become very overwhelming for a person with a sensory disability.

-Quiet zones are designed specifically to help them calm down and reduce sensory overload
+Quiet zones are designed specifically to help people with sensory disabilities to calm down and reduce sensory overload

 Sensory rooms can be developed to have tactile, auditory or visual stimulation